 2 any information given in support of the instalment order application or in the instalment agreement was inaccurate.

 If the creditor makes the application, it must be accompanied by a supporting affidavit (a written document sworn on oath) giving the reasons for the application.
 The court must be satisfied that there is evidence supporting the reason to vary or cancel the instalment order.
-A hearing of the application will be arranged.
+A hearing of the application by oral examination will be arranged.

-At the hearing, the court may question you about your income, assets, debts and liabilities, and about anything related to your financial circumstances and means and ability to pay off the debt (s 15 JDR Act).
+At the oral examination, the court may question you about your income, assets, debts and liabilities, and about anything related to your financial circumstances and means and ability to pay off the debt (s 15 JDR Act).
 Consider taking supporting evidence about your financial situation to the hearing, such as bills, receipts, bank statements and proof of income.

 The court may require you to answer questions under oath, and can allow the creditor or the creditor’s lawyer to question you about your financial situation and means and ability to pay the debt.
 Neither the creditor nor the creditor’s lawyer is allowed to directly cross-examine you, and the court may forbid any questions from the creditor or the creditor’s lawyer that, in the circumstances, are oppressive or unfair.
 You are entitled to be represented at the hearing.